DefianceCoding/ProxyCheckJavaAPIV2/README.md

 ```

+# To Help Others Find!

+If you feel like it, and want your software posted here that uses this API, feel free to email me!
+DefianceCoding@gmail.com, In your email please follow the current as I have a system scrapping my emails for the Subject Line.

+Subject must include the following word somewhere "ProxyCheckAPI List Request" - this is not CaSe SeNsItIvE.
+In the body of the email, please provide all the links to your Software.

+ExampleMail:
+Subject: ProxyCheck list reuest

+body:
+SourceCode(Optional): LinkHere
+Link To Distribution: LinkHere
+Link To API Documentation(Optional): LinkHere

+# LIST OF SOFTWARE USING CURRENT API

+Make your request today!

 # Legal
 - I am not affiliated with https://proxycheck.io/ and it's trademarks and copyrights, they are their own entity seperate from me (DefianceCoding).
 I am a freelancer on the side that likes to take on projects and had the permission to make, host, and distribute this package.